phillip-h/todo/README.md

 with the program.
 Left click will highlight the task under the cursor, and right click will toggle the task under the cursor.
 The mouse wheel can be used to scroll up and down in the list.
-Note that mouse scrolling, particulary down scrolling, is a bit finicky and may not work with your terminal.
+Note that mouse scrolling, particular down scrolling, is a bit finicky and may not work with your terminal.

 Todo lists are saved to `~/.todo`.
 By default, the list will be saved